mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 ```

 The method is not very complex but there are a few important elements,
-important if you don't want to lose processing results:
+important if you don't want to lose processing results and if you need back pressure mechanism:

 * Kafka sink should fail fast if record could not be sent to Kafka.
 Don't worry Spark will execute failed task again.
-* Kafka sink should block Spark processing if Kafka producer slows down.
+* Kafka sink should block Spark processing to implement back pressure properly if Kafka producer slows down.
-* Kafka sink should flush records buffered by Kafka producer explicitly.
+* Kafka sink should flush records buffered by Kafka producer explicitly to avoid data loss.
-* Kafka producer needs to be reused by Spark executor.
+* Kafka producer needs to be reused by Spark executor to avoid connection to Kafka overhead.
-* Kafka producer needs to be explicitly closed when Spark shutdowns executors (see: `KafkaProducerFactory` class for more details).
+* Kafka producer needs to be explicitly closed when Spark shutdowns executors to avoid data loss (see: `KafkaProducerFactory` class for more details).

 ## Summary